-The lecture notes of the Aalto University course CS-E4580 Programming Parallel Computers will be published here; new content is coming each week.
+These are the lecture notes of the Aalto University course CS-E4580 Programming Parallel Computers.
 Please see the 2018 course web page for more information on the course practicalities and exercises.

 All modern computers have massively parallel processors.
 The CPU of a normal desktop or laptop computer may easily have hundreds of arithmetic point operations in progress simultaneously: